 The objective of the First Year Initiatives program course is to assist students as they make the transition into college.
 It provides them with the tools they will need to succeed academically and socially at the College.
-Some topics included in the initiative are the history of the College and its significance in the aviation world, the regulations and conduct codes of the College, how to continue in their academic programs, and campus respect and safety issues.

 Quick Start (QS) Summer Immersion Program